MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

    - Load Test Run Description: load testing from ADO

 1. Confirm the injection of the parameters as a snippet of YAML by clicking **Add**
-1. If the indentation of the YAML snippet is giving errors (red squickly lines), fix them by adding 2 spaces or tab to position the snippet correctly.
+1. If the indentation of the YAML snippet is giving errors (red squiggly lines), fix them by adding 2 spaces or tab to position the snippet correctly.
 1. The below sample snippet shows what the YAML code should look like

     ```yml